LibertyAces/BitSwanPump/doc/source/examples/coindeskAPI/index.rst

 Each pipeline has to have sink.
 In our example we want to see the result of the data, so we will be using PPrintSink which simply prints the data to the Command Prompt.

 You can try to copy paste this chunk of code and try it yourself.
-Make use you have bspump module installed, if not you can folow our guide <<todo link>>.
+Make use you have BSPump module installed, if not you can folow our guide <<todo link>>.

 ::